^

 • Lethargy, weakness.

-• Feeling drowsy, tired.
+• Feeling sleepy, tired.

-• The facial skin is hyperemic.
+• The skin of the face is hyperemic.

-• Headache, which gradually develops and grows.
+• A headache that gradually develops and increases.

 • Dry mouth, thirst.